ihollander/git-basics-lecture/WORKFLOWS.md

 $ git push -u origin readme-edits
 ```

-- On GitHub, go back to the PR you opened - you should now see that the branch no longer has merge conflicts and can be automatically merged!
+- On GitHub, you can now go through the steps to [make a pull request](#adding-new-code---making-a-pr).
+Go to the PR you opened - you should now see that the branch no longer has merge conflicts and can be automatically merged!
 From here, follow the steps to complete the pull request, and make sure to pull down the updated master branch with the merged code.